AyanTheDeveloper/CSCord/README.md

 * You are using "CSCord" instead of "cscord" after using the line mentioned above.
 You need to remember to use the one *without caps*.
 ### Code Issue
 To get code help, please join [our discord server](https://discord.gg/yjfSrccC4c).
+**Heres some quick troubleshooting you can try:**
+* You did not fill the required fields, for example: `cscord.message("empty webhook url", "empty message")`.
+To use it correctly, kindly fill the required fields.
+**Dont know the required fields?
+They are mentioned with examples on** [our wiki](https://github.com/AyanTheDeveloper/CSCord/wiki).